-Identifying the changes necessary, both in number and difficulty, to create a functional structure will help to identify viability because making those changes is going to have an impact on the cost and time needed to complete the project.
+Identifying the changes necessary, both in number and difficulty, to create a functional structure and land use will help to identify viability because making those changes is going to have an impact on the cost and time needed to complete the project.

 4. Are the desired changes physically/technically achievable?

-If it’s not possible to make the changes needed, then the only option might be to raze the current structure and build new.
+If it’s not possible to make the necessary changes, then the only option might be to raze the current structure, reformat the site orientation, and build new.
 One instance in which this might come up is if damage to the current building has diminished its structural integrity to the degree that it is costly or impossible to repair.

-5. How do the necessary/desired changes compare with razing and building new in terms of cost, schedule, difficulty, and impact on the owner’s operation?
+5. How do the necessary/desired changes compare with razing and building new in terms of cost, schedule, difficulty, impact on the owner’s operation, and expansion or resale?

 How Does Material Reuse Mitigate the Environmental Impact of Demolition?